-A serious relationship, acquisition, investment, or enterprise can be born or broken of this moment.
+A serious relationship, acquisition, investment, or enterprise can be borne or brokered of this moment.

-Events forming at (or near) the conjunction between these two planets introduces a relationship between two entities which, at its most critical stages, forces us to slow down and experience the real worth of our personal value system, and how it comes to manifest for us upon the linear plane of space and time we call ‘reality’.
+Events forming at (or near) the conjunction between these two planets introduces the commencement of a relationship between two entities which, at its most critical stages, forces us to slow down and experience the real worth of our personal value system, and how it comes to manifest for us upon the linear plane of Saturn’s limited time/space we call 3D ‘reality’.

-The harder we work to hang on to love, the more arduous our effort becomes.
-Often, and especially when we instinctively sense that our resources to keep our investent are limited and dwindling, becoming punishingly cruel and eventually exhausting, we often refuse to acknowledge and let go.
+The harder we work to acquire or hang on to this love, the more arduous our effort becomes.
+Often, and especially when we sense our resources to keep our interest are too limited or dwindling, things can turn punishingly cruel, although we often refuse to acknowledge and let go.
 We pledge to try harder, work harder to prove we can do it.
 After all, a certificate from Saturn is worth something out there.

 The Venus/Saturn experience is real.
 It’s not a mere idea, or concept, dream or delusion.
 It’s a real, live, happening thing.
 There’s no question that it’s there.
 The only question is how you plan to keep it.

-In true karmic sense, it is our ‘survival’ mind which seems convinced that what we wish to to have and to hold in our lives is somehow ‘fated’ for us.
-That man or woman, that house, that toy, that child or business is real, and it must do everything to pronounce it ours.
+In true karmic sense, it is our ‘survival mindset’ which seems convinced that what we wish to to have and to hold in our lives is somehow ‘fated’ for us.
+That special person, that well-positioned house, that prestige toy, that ultimate job or business is real, and it begs for us to do everything possible to pronounce it as ‘ours’.

-By its terminal stages, as tough as it may be to accept any disappointments, losses, failures or pain, our determination that it may one day deliver us to a place of peace and spiritual satisfaction becomes just as strong.
+As tough as it may be to accept any frustrations, delays, castrations and chastisements, our determination that it may one day deliver us to a place of peace and spiritual satisfaction becomes just as strong.
 We may set new measures, higher standards with greater incentives in exchange for smiles, hugs and affections.
 In any case, the love-work simply turns into a state of wretched desperation.

-In this desperate process of securing love within bounds, we apply so much discipline to something whose initial beauty and appeal seemed effortless and free, seeming only satisfied when it manages to play along with the most specific constraints that we apply to it, that often, if not eventually, we have managed to take all the joy and natural beauty out of it.
-Eventually we kill it.
-Or it escapes to the hands of someone who will stand between us and its joy.
+In this desperate process of securing love within bounds, love becomes both morbid and debased, held to ransom by a miserable madman who eventually has managed to take all the joy and natural beauty out of life.
+Eventually love dies.
+Or it escapes into the hands of someone who will stand between us and its joy.

 When we have turned a thing of innocent love into something stifled and stunted in its ability to radiate natural beauty, it eventually dries up and dies.
 Here, we must either choose to accept what it has come to teach us – that limitations of time affect all structures here on earth – however beautiful – and if we do not learn to love and release, we may never learn to really love at all.